iree-org/iree-torch/README.md

 An end-to-end example of compiling an `nn.Module`-based PyTorch BERT model to IREE can be found in [this notebook](https://github.com/iree-org/iree-torch/blob/main/examples/bert.ipynb).
 The notebook also demonstrates the significantly smaller runtime size of the compiled model when compared to PyTorch (**~4MB versus ~700MB**).

+## Native, On-device Training

+A small, self-contained binary can be built for deploying to resource-constrained environments.
+See [this example](https://github.com/iree-org/iree/tree/main/samples/native_training) in the IREE repo.

 # Planned features

 - Python (or, if absolutely necessary, C++) code that pulls in the bindings from both projects into an end-to-end flow for users.